franciscolopezv/architecture_modernization/website/docs/strategy/vision.md

 - Frequent incidents and long recovery times

 **Approach:**
-- Start with [prerequisites.md](prerequisites.md) to ensure organizational readiness
+- Start with [prerequisites.md](prerequisites) to ensure organizational readiness
-- Use [maturity-model.md](maturity-model.md) to assess current state
+- Use [maturity-model.md](maturity-model) to assess current state
-- Follow [../03-process/modernization-process.md](../03-process/modernization-process.md) for incremental migration
 - Typical timeline: 12-36 months

 ### Building New Systems